microsoft/pxt-arcade/docs/test/skillmap/turkey.md

 # Turkey Day!
 * name: Turkey Day!
 * description: It's time to break out!
 Help your turkey free all of its friends and climb to freedom in this fast-paced vertical platformer.
+Double-click the first level to start.
 * infoUrl: /skillmap/educator-info/turkey-map-info
 * backgroundurl: /static/skillmap/backgrounds/turkey-comp.png
 * bannerurl: /static/skillmap/turkey/turkey2.gif